 - That's it!
 Dish it in a bowl and place toppings of your choice on top!

 If you don't have a food processor, you can use a blender.
-My blender was a wedding gift my parents received at their wedding in 1968, which they then gave to me, oh, about 20 years ago or so.
-Crazy it still works, isn't it?
+My blender was a wedding gift my parents received at their wedding in 1968, which they then gave it to me about 20 years ago or so.
+Crazy it still works.
 I use it all the time in the kitchen.
 Anyway, my blender is not the best to get a thick consistency, so that is why I use my food processor.
 Let me know in the comments below which one you use?
 A food processor or a blender?

 🍓 What are the best toppings for smoothie bowls?